Partnership Highlights

 Partnerships filing their partnership return by paper may submit Schedule(s) K-1 and K-1(NR) to the department by CD, DVD, flash drive (Optical Media), or by paper.

-- The Environmental Technology Facility Credit, claimed on Form 305, has been repealed for taxable years beginning from and after December 31, 2021.
+• The Military Reuse Zone Credit, claimed on Form 306, has expired and is no longer available to taxpayers for taxable years beginning from and after December 31, 2022.

 New Tax Credit